-To examine whether a leader's gender affects societal outcomes, we analyzed an economic indicator that could potentially benefit from having a leader with traits such as inclusiveness, democratic diplomacy, and a transformational style all characteristics that are stereotypically female leadership traits.13 An economic indicator particularly important in capturing the complexity of societal inclusion is the level of ethnic diversity in the country, more commonly known in the economic development literature as ethnic fractionalization (EF), or ethnic diversity by political scientists.
-EF reflects the number of ethnic groups within a country and the probability that a fellow countryman is of another ethnic group.14 The conventional measurement of EF is the likelihood that two people chosen at random in a given society will be from different ethnic groups.15 Development economists and political scientists have shown that more ethnically diverse societies suffer from a lack of inclusion, more inequalities, and greater conflict among ethnic groups.16

-Some nations face more complexity when it comes to developing cohesion, maintaining inclusion, and managing issues associated with high levels of diversity.
-For example, ethnic diversity ranges considerably from nations with a relatively homogeneous majority (e.g., Australia, EF=0.09) to more ethnically heterogeneous societies (e.g., Liberia, EF=0.91).
+To examine whether a leader's gender affects societal outcomes, we analyzed an economic indicator that could potentially benefit from having a leader with traits such as inclusiveness, democratic diplomacy, and a transformational style-all characteristics that are stereotypically female leadership traits.
+An economic indicator particularly important in capturing the complexity of societal inclusion is the level of ethnic diversity in the country, more commonly known in the economic development literature as ethnic fractionalization (EF), or ethnic diversity by political scientists.
+EF reflects the number of ethnic groups within a country and the probability that a fellow countryman is of another ethnic group.
+14 The conventional measurement of EF is the likelihood that two people chosen at random in a given society will be from different ethnic groups.
+15 Development economists and political scientists have shown that more ethnically diverse societies suffer from a lack of inclusion, more inequalities, and greater conflict among ethnic groups.
+16 ranges considerably from nations with a relatively homogeneous majority (e.g., Australia, EF=0.09) to more ethnically heterogeneous societies (e.g., Liberia, EF=0.91).
 The United States has an EF score of 0.49, being slightly above the global mean of 0.43.
 EF ranges from zero to one; one standard deviation above the mean equals 0.69; one standard deviation below the mean equals 0.18 (Figure 3).